The Divorce Process in Utah

 Once the judge has signed the final decree following mediation or trial, you are legally divorced.
 At this point, you should obtain a copy of the finalized decree for your records.
 Note that you must file any appeals to the judge’s decision within 30 days.

-Contact Utah Divorce Attorney Eric M. Swinyard Today
+Contact Salt Lake County Family Law Attorney Eric M. Swinyard Today

 Divorce can be complicated.
-The best way to safeguard your interests throughout the process is tochoose a qualified divorce attorney to represent you.
-Based in Salt Lake City, experienced divorce attorney Eric M. Swinyard has helped hundreds of Utahns navigate the divorce process.
+The best way to safeguard your interests throughout the process is to choose a qualified divorce attorney to represent you.
+Based in Salt Lake County, experienced family law attorney Eric M. Swinyard has helped hundreds of Utahns navigate the divorce process.
 His broad range of experience allows him to provide personalized and high-quality legal support regarding all family law-related legal issues.